-If you spend some time with a successful, growing organisation, you’ll probably notice something.
+If you spend some time with a successful, growing organization, you’ll probably notice something.
 People share.
 They share data, ideas, methods for doing things, and tasks.
 Sharing is second nature for them.

 Make your data available to all who need it, whenever they need it.
 This isn’t always possible, of course, but always aim to have an open attitude.

-Even better is to centralise around a single interconnected platform.
+Even better is to centralize around a single, interconnected platform.

 Encourage staff to share too.
 Build it into their KPIs, or other goals and measures.